 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-The Albama Rules of Criminal Procedure provide that judges "should" consider ability to pay before imposing fines, but the inquiry is not mandatory.
-Furthermore, Alabama does not require-or even suggest-an ability to pay assessment before a judge imposes fees.vi
+Virginia does not require courts to conduct an ability to pay assessment whenever fines and fees are imposed.vi

-Recommendation: Alabama should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: Virginia should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.